 Responsibility for financing a college education rests primarily with the student.
 Therefore, students who choose to take out loans must understand that acceptance of a loan includes the responsibility of full, timely repayment.
 Defaulting on a loan adversely affects both a student’s financial aid eligibility and his/her credit history.

 The Federal Direct Loan Program allows for eligible students to borrow funds to help cover costs for undergraduate study.
-The interest rate for a direct loan first disbursed on or after July 1, 2016 and before July 1, 2017 is 3.76%.
+The interest rate for a direct loan first disbursed on or after July 1, 2017 and before July 1, 2018 is 4.45%.
+Federal direct loans have an origination fee of 1.066% assessed by the U.S. Department of Education and deducted from each loan disbursement.

 Subsidized loans are only available to undergraduate students who demonstrate federal financial need.
 The federal government subsidizes or pays the interest on the loan while the student is attending at least half time.
 The interest that accrues on these loans while a student is enrolled more than half-time is paid by the federal government (that is why it is called “subsidized”).